google/leveldb/README.md

 Please see the CMake documentation and `CMakeLists.txt` for more advanced usage.

 # Contributing to the leveldb Project

+> **As of 2022, this repository is receiving very limited maintenance.
+We will only review the following types of changes.**
+>
+> * Bug fixes
+> * Changes absolutely needed by internally supported leveldb clients.
+These typically fix breakage introduced by a language/standard library/OS update

 The leveldb project welcomes contributions. leveldb's primary goal is to be a reliable and fast key/value store.
 Changes that are in line with the